OpenTermsArchive/contrib-versions/Blizzard/Privacy Policy.md

 We use Local Storage Objects ("LSOs) such as HTML5 of Flash to store content information and preferences.
 Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use LSOs such as HTML5 or Flash to collect and store information.
 Various browsers may offer their own management tools for removing HTML5 LSOs.
 To manage Flash LSOs please click here

 We partner with third party ad networks to either display advertising on our websites or to manage our advertising on other sites.
 Our ad network partners may use cookies and web beacons to collect non-personally identifiable information about your activities on this and other websites to provide you targeted advertising based upon your interests.
 If you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by clicking here.
+If you are located in the European Union, click here.
 Please note this does not opt you out of being served advertising.
 You will continue to receive generic ads.

 What are Internet protocol addresses?